itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.

-5. As a user, I want a software that updates it's data regarding products quickly so I know I'm getting notified as soon as possible.
+5. As a user, I want a software that updates its data regarding products quickly so I know I'm getting notified as soon as possible.

-6. As a user, I want an intface that is easy to understand and navigate so I can find what I need fast.
+6. As a user, I want an interface that is easy to understand and navigate so I can find what I need quickly.

 ## 8. Issue Tracker
 The user stories should be registered as cards in a public board at Trello.com or another